Deploy a Spring Boot application JAR file with Nginx reverse proxy

 systemctl status nginx

-I prepared a Spring Boot project to use for this post.
-It is a web application to calculate the Body Mass Index.
-You can find de source code on my GitHub repository.
+I prepared a Spring Boot project for this post.
+It is a web application for calculating the Body Mass Index.
+The source code is on my GitHub repository.

 GitHub - tericcabrel/bmi: A Spring boot web application to calculate the body mass index